OnStepX ConfiguratorOnStep Configuration Generator

 Encoder global behaviour

-Automatically sync encoders → OnStep
+Automatically sync encoders → OnStep// Automatically sync Encoders to OnStep.

-Persist auto-sync setting across power cycles
+Persist auto-sync setting across power cycles// ON Remember automatic sync setting across power cycles.

 Axis 1 encoder (RA / Azm)